dougeby/IntuneDocs/intune/help-desk-operators.md

 ### Failure details

-When you chooose a failure row, more details are provided.
+When you choose a failure row, more details are provided.

 | Section | Description |
 |-------------|----------|